 - a.
 The step plane must be 50mm above the reference plane. - b.
-The surface formed by all parts lying on the reference plane must cover the surface defined in RS-REF-MIN and be made of wood between 9.5mm and 10.5mm thick.
+The surface formed by all parts lying on the reference plane must cover the surface defined in RS-REF-MIN, have a maximum width Y=250 and be made of wood between 9.5mm and 10.5mm thick.